 Note that the overall emission reduction efficiency is the product of the control device destruction or removal efficiency and the capture efficiency of the control system.
-When estimating emissions for an extended time period, an average efficiency is used to account for routine operations.
+When estimating emissions for an extended period of time, an average efficiency is used to account for routine operations.
 Not all processes use an emissions control device.